 - Acceptable: "Chase ATM", "Apple Store", "Benefit Brow Bar", "Sam’s Club Tire & Battery", "Geek Squad"

-Service-area businesses—businesses that serve customers at their locations—should have one page for the central office or location and designate a service area from that point.
+Service-area businesses, or businesses that serve customers at their locations, should have one profile for the central office or location with a designated service area.
 Service-area businesses can't list a "virtual" office unless that office is staffed during business hours.

-Some businesses, like pizzerias that have both have restaurant seating and deliver pizza to customers, are hybrid service-area businesses.
+Some businesses, like auto repair shops that have a garage for repairs and offer road side service, are hybrid service-area businesses.
 These businesses can show their storefront address and designate a service area in Google My Business.
 If you serve customers at your address and want to set a service area, your business location should be staffed by your team and able to receive customers during its stated hours.

 Provide a phone number that connects to your individual business location as directly as possible, or provide one website that represents your individual business location.